About Audience Display

 Audience Display is a software program, built and distributed by FIRST that is used to relay game and status information from FMS to the Audience at the venue.
 Audience Display can only be run as a standalone application on a separate machine connected to the field network via Ethernet.
 This manual will walk through the available displays, configuration options, and best practices related to the Audience Display.

-NEW FOR 2018: DO NOT INSTALL THE AUDIENCE DISPLAY ON OFFICIAL FIRST SERVERS ("SCORPION CASE #33") - USE ONLY THE REMOTE AUDIENCE DISPLAY MACHINE!
+IMPORTANT: DO NOT INSTALL THE AUDIENCE DISPLAY ON OFFICIAL FIRST SERVERS ("SCORPION CASE #33") - USE ONLY THE REMOTE AUDIENCE DISPLAY MACHINE!

 Wiring Audience Display